kamalkne/br-r2/README.md

 Hence recommended browser is Google Chrome

-(Added this line to trigger CI of CodeShip)
+(Added this line to trigger CI of CodeShip.)